Graeme Maxton: Works

 Maxton is the co-author with Jorgen Randers of Reinventing Prosperity.
 The book has been published in German (" Ein Prozent ist genug", oekom 2016), Italian and Ukrainian.

-Maxton is the sole author of The End of Progress, How Modern Economics Has Failed Us which was nominated for the Financial Times and Goldman Sachs Business Book of the Year Award.
+Maxton is the author of The End of Progress, How Modern Economics Has Failed Us which was nominated for the Financial Times and Goldman Sachs Business Book of the Year Award.
 The book has been translated into Chinese, Czech, Romanian and German (Die Wachstumslüge), where it became a Spiegel top-20 best seller.

 Maxton's books on the automotive industry, co-written with John Wormald, include Time for a Model Change, which was Cambridge University Press's Feature Book of the Year in 2004 and Driving Over a Cliff, also nominated for the Financial Times Business Book of the Year Award.

 Maxton is a regular contributor to the South China Morning Post and a number of other online and print publications.

 Maxton provided the afterword for 2021 book Wild Life about the Victorian nature writer from Swindon Richard Jefferies.